Sources of trustworthy information about treatment effects

 Tips for using these websites

-The appeal of each of the three selected websites may vary depending on the questions being asked and the individuals posing them.
-All three websites provide plain language summaries of systematic reviews, have glossaries, and indicate how up-to-date the information is.
+These websites are likely to appeal to different people and their appeal may vary depending on the question being asked.
+Both websites provide plain language summaries of systematic reviews, have glossaries, and include information about how up-to-date the summaries are.
 However, information about treatment effects is not reported consistently on any of the websites.
-PubMed Health is the least consistent and Informed Health the most consistent.
-We found PubMed Health somewhat easier to search than the other two websites.

 Searching the three websites frequently yields much irrelevant information.
 You can limit searches by using “Boolean logic”.
 If you retrieve a lot of irrelevant information, try inserting AND between terms (e.g. for the condition AND for the treatment) and USE quotation marks to indicate that words need to be next to each other (e.g. “back pain”).